-If you believe you have been subjected to any harassment, threat, demotion, discharge, discrimination or any other form of retaliation by TriNet or its employees and agents for reporting complaints or participating in any investigation under this Code, you can make a report by emailing ethics@trinet.com, or by emailing our CCO directly at chiefcomplianceofficer@trinet.com, or you can use our anonymous Ethics Helpline and Portal which is described in the section "The Ethics Helpline and Portal" at the beginning of this Code.
+If you believe you have been subjected to any harassment, threat, demotion, discharge, discrimination or any other form of retaliation by TriNet or its employees and agents for reporting complaints or participating in any investigation under this Code, you can make a report by emailing ethics@trinet.com, or by emailing our CCO directly at chiefcomplianceofficer@trinet.com, or you can use our anonymous Speak Up Hub which is described in the section "Speak Up Hub" at the beginning of this Code.

 What if I report a concern to the Securities and Exchange Commission, and then a month later I believe I am being retaliated against by my manager?
 As indicated in the section entitled Speak Up Without Fear, if you believe you are being subjected to retaliation, you should make a report.
 TriNet will investigate it just as it would investigate any other matter you might report under this Code.
 And, remember, there are multiple ways to make reports of such a matter.
-You can make a report by emailing ethics@trinet.com, or you can report to our CCO directly by emailing chiefcomplianceofficer@trinet.com, or you can use the Ethics Helpline and Portal which provides the following two options for submitting your report as well as the option of reporting anonymously in either instance:
+You can make a report by emailing ethics@trinet.com, or you can report to our CCO directly by emailing chiefcomplianceofficer@trinet.com, or you can use the Speak Up Hub which provides the following two options for submitting your report as well as the option of reporting anonymously in either instance:

+Report online: https://speakup.trinet.com

-Report online: https://trinet.gan-compliance.com/report Report by phone: 800.307.3065
+Report by phone: 800.461.9330